 - It should include descriptions, make and model and serial numbers (where applicable) for more expensive items.

 - It should provide proof that you actually owned the items on your list.
-You can accomplish this with photos and if you want to be really thorough a video of all areas of your home.
+You can accomplish this with photos.
+If you want to be really thorough, a video of all areas of your home is a great idea.

 - You should also attach any receipts, purchase contracts and appraisals that you have.
 You should try to have as much documentation as possible for expensive items.

 - The more detailed the document the more you are likely to recover from your insurer.